T-Systems-MMS/yalog4ts/README.md

 ## Installation

-Install it with `npm installs --save yalog4ts`.
+Install it with `npm install --save yalog4ts`.

 ## Usage